mac-65/Solaris_8_x86_VM/README.md

 Click <strong>Customize</strong>.<br><br>
 <img src="./images/interactive-customize.png" alt="confirm" width="640px" height="auto"><br>
 <a name="fs-history"></a>
-* <strong>Some Solaris FS history.</strong><br>
+* <strong>Solaris FS history, FYI</strong><br>
 For long forgotten reasons (at least I don't remember :innocent:), every vendor had their own particular<br>
 way of dealing with file systems on hard drives.
 Sun microsystems was no different.
-Sun hard drives<br>
+A Sun hard drive<br>
-are split into 8 partitions and they're generally "hard-wired" with specific usages.
+is split into 8 partitions and each partition is generally "hard-wired" with a specific use.
 As a good<br>
 rule of thumb, you should <strong>not</strong> change their meanings.
 In simplist terms:<br>
-  * the root <code>/</code> filesystem was set to be found on partition 0;
+  * the root <code>/</code> filesystem should be installed on partition 0;
   * the <code>swap</code> filesystem was partition 1; and
   * partition 2 always mapped to the whole drive (<i>don't change this value</i>).<br>
+  This is generally used when the whole drive is a single partition.

   These should not be changed unless you have a very specific need to do so.
   Partitions 3 through 7<br>